hopfmonoid/stigler/README.md

 The program was inspired by George Stigler, who first solved (manually) in 1939 the problem of selecting food ingrediants to meet nutritional requirements.
-Stigler solved the problem (Stigler's 1939 diet) for 5 foods (wheat flour, evaporated milk, cabbage, spinach, dried navy beans) of 9 nutrients (calories, protein, calcium, iron, vitamin A, thiamine (vitamin B1), riboflavin (vitamin B2), niacin, ascorbic acid (vitamin C)), and obtained anual cost of $39.93.
+Stigler solved the problem (Stigler's 1939 diet) for 5 foods (wheat flour, evaporated milk, cabbage, spinach, dried navy beans) and 9 nutrients (calories, protein, calcium, iron, vitamin A, thiamine (vitamin B1), riboflavin (vitamin B2), niacin, ascorbic acid (vitamin C)), and obtained anual cost of $39.93.
 Later the problem was formulated and solved by George Dantzig